mortezakowkabi/jcb-persian-documentation/013-dynamicGet.md

 * Joins (`series`, `preacher`, `statistics`)
 * Aliases and return objects

-It uses Joomla’s **Database API** to safely quote and join values, creating an array of selected fields and their aliases.
+It uses Joomla's **Database API** to safely quote and join values, creating an array of selected fields and their aliases.

 ---